Hieromon/AutoConnect/mkdocs/faq.md

 Captive portal detection could not be trapped.
 It is necessary to disconnect and reset ESP8266 to clear memorized connection data in ESP8266.
 Also, It may be displayed on the smartphone if the connection information of esp8266ap is wrong.
 In that case, delete the connection information of esp8266ap memorized by the smartphone once.

-## <i class="fa fa-question-circle"></i> Lost connection with the captive portal after AP established.
+## <i class="fa fa-question-circle"></i> Connection lost immediately after establishment with AP

 A captive portal is disconnected immediately after the connection establishes with the new AP.
-This is a known problem of ESP32, and it may occur if the following conditions are satisfied at the same time.
+This is a known problem of ESP32, and it may occur when the following conditions are satisfied at the same time.

 - SoftAP channel on ESP32 and the connecting AP channel you specified are different.
 (The default channel of SoftAP is 1.)
 - NVS had erased by erase_flash causes the connection data lost.
 The NVS partition has been moved.
 Never connected to the AP in the past.
 - There are receivable multiple WiFi signals which are the same SSID with different channels using the WiFi repeater etc. (This condition is loose, it may occur even if there is no WiFi repeater.)
-- Or the using channel of the AP which established a connection is congested with the radio signal of the same band.
+- Or the using channel of the AP which established a connection is congested with the radio signal on the same band.
 (If the channel crowd, connections to known APs may also fail.)

 !!! info "Other possibilities"
     The above conditions are not absolute.
 It results from my investigation, and other conditions may exist.